ost-cas-fee-adv-22-23/app-pizza-hawaii/README.md

     @smartive-education:registry=https://npm.pkg.github.com
     //npm.pkg.github.com/:_authToken=[insert TOKEN here]

-> Tip: You can then set the token as an environment variable with the name `NPM_TOKEN` or add it to your `.npmrc` file.
+> Tip: Add the token also as an environment secret with the name `NPM_TOKEN`.
 > **Please make sure to keep your token secure and not to share it with anyone.**

 ## 3. Create a local security environment file for variables.